yiisoft/yii2/docs/guide/structure-controllers.md

 ## Creating Actions <a name="creating-actions"></a>

-Creating actions can be as simple as defining the so-called *action methods*.
+Creating actions can be as simple as defining the so-called *action methods* in a controller class.
 An action method is a *public* method whose name starts with the word `action`.
 The return value of an action method represents the response data to be sent to end users.
 The following code defines two actions `index` and `hello-world`: